 Winter is a great time to visit the waterfalls in Eugene, Cascades & Coast.
 Winter is our rainy season, so the falls are usually thundering and you are more likely to have the whole wondrous place to yourself.

-The greatest winter waterfall is Salt Creek Falls.
-We love it for the snowcapped trees in the vast canyon, the towering falls (second tallest in Oregon), the dramatic icy walls and the easy walk from the parking lot.
+Perhaps the most awe-inspiring winter waterfall is Salt Creek Falls.
+We love it for the snowcapped trees in the deep canyon, the towering falls (second tallest in Oregon), the dramatic icy basalt walls and the easy walk from the parking lot.

 Make sure to bring your winter tires or chains, purchase your Sno-Park permit and always check TripCheck before heading out for current road conditions.
 For even more winter wonderland bliss, rent snowshoes in Oakridge for the hike to Diamond Creek Falls from Salt Creek Falls.
-The excellent team at the Willamette Mountain Mercantile offers rentals and can also tell you what gear is required to make the trek.
-Sometimes, sturdy hiking boots will do the job!
+The excellent team at the Willamette Mountain Mercantile offers rentals and can also tell you what gear is necessary to make the trek.
+Sometimes, your trusty pair of sturdy hiking boots will do the job!
 Also nearby is the Salt Creek Sno-Park where the whole family can enjoy tubing or sledding.

 2. Heceta Head Lighthouse

 Everyone loves the coast in the summer but true Oregonians know the magic of a wintery Oregon Coast, where winter storms create a spectacle of crashing waves.
 Fog blanketing the coastline makes everything feel mysterious and romantic and the occasional warm and sunny days make you forget it was definitely winter just the day before.
 December is also a peak month for whale watching on the Oregon Coast.

-The bed & breakfast sits adjacent to the lighthouse and offers stunning rooms, each with its own something special.
+The bed & breakfast sits in view of the lighthouse and offers stunning rooms, each with its own something special.
 Guests are welcomed with wine and cheese which is best savored with a view of the sunset over the Pacific.
 As if that wasn't enough, guests enjoy a seven-course breakfast that is as beautiful as it is delicious.

 4. 5th Street Public Market

-Enjoy the charming boutiques and fine restaurants at the 5th Street Public Market.
-Here you're surrounded by fresh bread and cookies baking, and sweet cream being poured into espresso.
-Friends sip wine on the veranda and children toss pennies in the fountain.
+Enjoy the charming boutique stores and fine restaurants at the 5th Street Public Market and adjacent Market Alley.
+Friends sip wine or hot cocoa on the veranda and children toss pennies in the fountain.

-All of the winter activities you love are possible at the market.
-When you have enjoyed a decadent meal, finished all of your shopping and you're ready to cuddle up and get cozy, the Inn at the 5th is an ideal winter escape.
+After you have enjoyed a decadent meal, finished all of your shopping and you're ready to cuddle up and get cozy, the Inn at the 5th or the Gordon Hotel is an ideal winter escape.
 Enjoy a room with a jacuzzi and a fireplace to warm your bones.
 If you get hungry again, order room service from Marche and share it with someone special with the twinkling lights of the market outside.

 5. Mount Pisgah

-A beautiful bronze statue on the top of Mount Pisgah has a slit the length of it which the summer and winter solstice sun shines perfectly through.
+A beautiful bronze relief statue on the top of Mount Pisgah has vertical slits the length of it which the summer and winter solstice sun shines perfectly through.
 Although visiting during the winter solstice is a special treat, this hike is wonderful all winter long.